Reno Gazette-Journal

-Speidel Newspapers bought the Gazette on October 1, 1939 and bought the Journal a month later.
+Speidel Newspapers bought the Gazette on October 1, 1939, and bought the Journal a month later.
 Gannett bought Speidel Newspapers on May 11, 1977.
+The two papers were combined on October 7, 1983.

 On April 16, 2019, an edition of the Nevada State Journal was found during the opening of a time capsule from 1872 in the cornerstone of a demolished Masonic lodge in Reno.

+In May 2024, the newspaper announced it will switch from carrier to postal delivery.